-What Causes Outgassing?
+What Causes Pinholes?

 How is Outgassing Prevented?

-Since outgassing is caused by gas bubbles being released when the object is heated during the powder coating process, it can be avoided by heating the object before the coating process begins.
-This will cause all of the gas bubbles to expel themselves from the material before the powder coating even begins.
+Since outgassing is caused by gasses being released when the object is heated, it can be avoided by heating the object before the coating process begins.
+All of the gas bubbles can then expel themselves from the material before the powder coating phase begins.